 10. Calm down with Sonos

-A relatively recent addition to Sonos is the Calm app.
-This delivers your fix of soothing sounds and meditation session directly through your Sonos speaker.
-Ideal for dozing off or for starting your day the right way.
+Feel calmer with the help of the Calm app on Sonos.
+This built-in app delivers your fix of soothing sounds, meditation sessions (from 3 to 25 minutes in length), Sleep Stories and breathing programs directly through your Sonos speaker.
+Ideal for dozing off or starting or ending your day the right way.

 Use the 'Sleep' function to set your Sonos speaker to turn itself off after a set amount of time.
 Ideal if you want 30 minutes of rain sounds to help you drift off.